StefLianos/Kingdomino-Game/README.md

 It also includes multiple AI agents that follow a pre-determined strategy.

 Note:
-This is not meant to be a complete game but a tool to analyze the rule set,  strategies and matchups !
+**This is not meant to be a complete playable game but a tool with just enough features to analyze the rule set, strategies and matchups !**

 ## The Goal